yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/typescript/README.md

 }
 ```

-Your Objective is to:
+Your objectives are to:

-- create a `Cat` interface
+- Create a `Cat` interface
-- it should have all properties of `Animal` and a `fur: boolean` property
+- Implement it in this way that it should have all properties of `Animal` and a `fur: boolean` property

 ## Exercise #5 - Mammal